hedmanw/irkksome/README.md

 ##Product vision
-For IRC users who are using their Android phones to connect to IRC, the ircSEX messenger is the client that will revolutionize the way we communicate on mobile devices.
-Drawing upon modern messaging platforms and idioms, with our product, we show that IRC can be more than a terminal or look like a hacker chat.
-The world of IRC clients for Android is in dire need for change - and we’re here to do it!
+For IRC users who are using their Android phones to connect to IRC, irkksome is the client that will revolutionize the way we communicate on mobile devices.
+Drawing upon modern messaging platforms and idioms, with our product, we show that an IRC-client can be more than a terminal or look like a hacker chat.
+The world of IRC clients for Android are in need for change - and we’re determined to do that!

+`Coming soon: support for screen via irssi-proxy`

 ##Specifics
-- Android SDK - API 19
+- Android SDK - API 20
-- Groovy
+- Groovy 1.8.6
+- Spock 0.6-groovy-1.8